SiliconLabs/bluetooth_mesh_stack_features/provisioning/oob_provisioning/readme.txt

     - removing nodes from the network

 ---------------------------------------------------------------------------------

-See comments in the beginning of app.c for instructions on how to bolt this code on top of the soc-btmesh-light example.
+See comments in the beginning of main_prov.c for instructions on how to bolt this code on top of the soc-btmesh-light example.

-This code has been tested with Bluetooth mesh SDK 1.5.2.0
+This code has been tested with Bluetooth mesh SDK 1.4.0.